yudha-haris/os212/tips.md

 1. Don't Skip Any Step<br>
 Read the commands carefully in order, one by one.
 Don't miss any single command line.<br> Get in the habit of writing the command / code by yourself to understand the meaning of the command.

+2. Do Demos<br>
+Do the demo to understand more about the material, most likely it will be useful on the next week quiz